pkdindustries/soulshack/README.md

 ## tools

-put an executable or script in your tooldir location. in order for it to be registerd it must respond to the following commands:
+put an executable or script in your tooldir location. in order for it to be registered it must respond to the following commands:

 - --schema: Outputs a JSON schema describing the tool use.
 - --name: Outputs the name of the tool.